Need to bring in right people with right mindset: Kohli hints at overhaul of Test side | Sports-Games

 - United Kingdom

-India skipper Virat Kohli has indicated an overhaul of his Test team after a stunning loss to New Zealand in the World Test Championship final here, saying that ''right people who have the right mindset to perform'' will be brought in following a reassessment.
+India skipper Virat Kohli has indicated an overhaul of his Test team after the stunning loss to New Zealand in the World Test Championship final here, saying that the ''right people who have the right mindset to perform'' will be brought in the following reassessment.

 After his side lost the WTC Final by eight wickets here on Wednesday with batting being a major letdown, the Indian captain didn't take any names but expressed his displeasure at some players for not showing enough ''intent'' to score runs.

-''We will not wait for a year or so and have to plan ahead.
-If you see our white ball team now, we have great depth and guys are ready and confident.
-Same thing needs to be done with Test cricket.
+It can be safely assumed that some of the seniors will be on borrowed time and only a stellar performance in the five-Test series against England in August can secure their futures. ''We will not wait for a year or so and have to plan.
+If you see our white-ball team now, we have great depth and guys are ready and confident.
+The same thing needs to be done with Test cricket.

 ''We definitely need to work out better plans on understanding how to score runs.
 We have to stay in sync with the momentum of the game and not let the game drift away too much.
 I don't think there are any technical difficulties as such,'' he asserted.

-''It's more down to game awareness and being more brave in putting bowlers under pressure and not allowing them to bowl in similar areas for longer periods of time unless it is absolutely overcast and ball swinging all over the place like it happened on day 1.''
+''It's more down to game awareness and being braver in putting bowlers under pressure and not allowing them to bowl in similar areas for longer periods of time unless it is absolutely overcast and ball swinging all over the place as it happened on day 1.'' ''You can't be too worried about getting out as your bringing the bowler into the game completely.
+If as a batting unit, we put 300 on the board, it's a different kind of pressure on the opposition with the kind of bowlers we have.
 Kohli urged his batsmen to take calculated risks and strike a balance between well-timed strokeplay and holding an end.

-''The endeavour would be to try and score runs and not worry about getting out in testing conditions.
-That's the way you can put opposition under pressure otherwise you are standing there hoping that you dont get out and you are not being optimistic enough.
+''The endeavor would be to try and score runs and not worry about getting out in testing conditions.
+That's the way you can put the opposition under pressure otherwise you are standing there hoping that you don't get out, which you eventually will be because you are not being optimistic enough.

-''You have to take calculated risks against a quality bowling attack like NZ.''
-PTI KHS AT PM PM

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)